-The Alzheimer’s Association defines Alzheimer’s as a type of dementia that affects memory, thinking and behavior.
-Alzheimer’s disease typically progresses through three stages, early, middle and late.
+The Alzheimer’s Association defines Alzheimer’s as a type of dementia that affects memory, thinking, and behavior.
+Alzheimer’s disease typically progresses through three early, middle, and late stages.
 As the disease progresses, symptoms eventually grow severe enough to interfere with daily tasks.
-Alzheimer’s is the most common cause of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with daily life.
+Alzheimer’s is the most common cause of dementia, a general term for memory loss and other cognitive abilities serious enough to interfere with everyday life.

 Challenges in planning and solving problems

 Some people with dementia may experience changes in their ability to develop and follow a plan or work with numbers, such as managing finances or paying bills.

 Difficulty completing familiar tasks like driving to a familiar location, grocery shopping, or remembering rules to a board game.

 Confusion with time or place

 Confusion with time or place, an example being confused about what day of the week it is.

 Trouble understanding visual images